Gdańsk – what to see and do if you only have a few hours

 From here, tourists can go on cruises around the Gdańsk port, to Westerplatte, Sopot and even Hel.
 If you’re interested, please see the official cruise company website Żegluga Gdańska for more information.

-The best way to enjoy the sights around the Motława River is by simply walking around the embankment!
+The best way to enjoy the sights around the Motława River is simply walking around the embankment!
 It is impossible to fast-walk here – there are many tempting amber stalls catching the eye, and the tour boats, pirate ships and party boats sailing on the Motława River attract lots of attention.
-In addition, you can find lots of cafes, food stalls and stylish restaurants lining up the boardwalk, and people selling souvenirs and balloons.
+In addition, you can find many cafes, food stalls and stylish restaurants lining up the boardwalk, and people selling souvenirs and balloons.
 It’s all so lively!

 There are a few places I would recommend seeing, that’s why I have created a walking map!
 It is actually the exact walk I did when I visited Gdańsk.
 I found it the most useful when it comes to visiting all the points of interest around.
 The map is a regular Google Maps one, so you can click on it, zoom in and out, click on the individually tagged places, or save and print it out for yourself 😊